 The oral history interviews were digitally recorded and conducted primarily in person.
 Some were done over the phone.
 The interviews conducted in Ontario are accompanied by transcripts done by Bronwyn Bragg.

 In 2007, the original intention of the project was to collect documents and ephemera relating to second wave feminism in Canada.
-Then it was decided to collect oral history interviews instead when locating documents proved more difficult than anticipated.
+It was decided to collect oral history interviews instead when locating documents proved more difficult than anticipated.
 Initially ten women in Ontario were on the list of interviewees.
-However, the list of interviewees grew and more than forty interviews had been recorded by Bronwyn Bragg by October of 2008.
+However, the list grew and by October of 2008 more than forty interviews had been recorded by Bronwyn.

 A goal of the project was to reflect the diversity of the second wave movement in Canada by including experiences from women of colour, aboriginal women, women with disabilities, and women who identify as LGBTQ2S+ as outlined in Bragg’s master’s thesis.
-Interviews with women who were active early on in the movement were prioritized as were interviews with the eldest women outlines Bragg.
+Interviews with women active early on in the movement were prioritized, as were interviews with the eldest women outlines Bragg.

 An interview guide and consent form was created for the interviews.
 The consent form states that recordings will become the property of uOttawa and included in the Canadian Women’s Movement Archives, interviewees can restrict access to their interviews if desired, and receive a copy of their interview, etc. Lawyers working on the project drafted the consent form with input from the University of Ottawa Library Archives and Special Collections.
 The content of the consent form was reviewed before and after the interview with the interviewee.
 Once the interview had been conducted, participants were asked to sign the form and stipulate any access restrictions.